Jesseekoh/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8 - removes all permissions from owner and group but adds all permissions to other users 9 - adds select permissions to file
 10 - mirrors permissions from one file to another
+11 - Adds permission to subdirectories of the current directory 12 - Creates my_dir with permissions 751
+13 - change group owner of a file